rebcabin/TheBigBlog/_posts/2025-11-08-pegs-to-pao.md

 remember them without hauling out your phone!

 Today, we'll memorize a (fake) phone number for my lawyer, 285-409-5768.
-Here is my "metal movie" for it:
+Here is my "mental movie" for it:

 285 --- Noah (from the Bible) is hoarding SUVs (my lawyer drives a Range Rover)